-I am a retired Senior Research Fellow at the University of York (Social Policy & Social Work).
+I am an Honorary Research Fellow at the University of York (Social Policy & Social Work).

 My primary interest is in the conditions which maintain and support well-being and vitality throughout the life-cycle.
 My theoretical work has focused on developing a theory of interaction for adult psychotherapy online gaming, social work and other forms of care-giving.
 I have a major interest in the use of video technology both as a research tool and as a means of improving communication skill through providing feedback on interaction.